Margex

 Liquidation is an automatic procedure that occurs if reserved margin becomes insufficient to cover further losses for a trade.
 If liquidation occurs, a position will be automatically closed at market.

 In margin trading, liquidation is an automatic procedure that can occur if a trade is incurring loses and the trader's margin is no longer sufficient to cover further losses from the trade.
-If a position reaches its liquidation point, the trade will be immediately closed at market, i.e. liquidated.
+If a position reaches its liquidation point, the trade will be immediately closed at , i.e. liquidated.

-Liquidation may occur at different margin thresholds, depending on the margin type used in a trade - Isolated or Cross
+Liquidation may occur at different margin thresholds, depending on the margin type used in a trade - or

 Below are detailed explanations for each type of Margin system.